Horror, heroism mark deadly shooting at California rail yard - WTMJ

 Cassidy’s ex-wife said he had talked about killing people at work more than a decade ago.
 Cecilia Nelms told The Associated Press that he used to come home from work resentful and angry over what he perceived as unfair assignments.

-The shooter spoke of hating his workplace when customs officers detained him after a 2016 trip to the Philippines, a Biden administration official told The Associated Press.
+He also spoke of hating his workplace when customs officers detained him after a 2016 trip to the Philippines, a Biden administration official told the AP.

 A Department of Homeland Security memo said Cassidy also had notes on how he hated the Valley Transportation Authority, according to the official.
 The official saw the memo and detailed its contents to the AP but was not authorized to speak publicly about the ongoing investigation.

-Note: This version has been corrected to say Bagga Singh is a cousin, and not brother, to Taptejdeep Singh.